Nonprofit News

 For nonprofits, mid-level donors often represent a huge opportunity for growth.
-With the right approach, they can give more and become major donors.
+With the right approach, these existing donors can give more and become major donors.

 In this guide, we will look at simple steps your team can leverage to engage the right supporters.
 These steps will help mid-level donors become major supporters.